Suspected Swindler Shaun King Accused Of Trying To Profit Off Of Chadwick Boseman’s Death, He Responds

 “And for all 6 years, everywhere I go, people ask me, ‘Shaun, how do I actually use my life, my skills, my time, my energy to impact and change the world?’” he went on.
 “My book, MAKE CHANGE, is a 272 page answer to that question.”

 According to Shaun King himself, there’s nothing shady afoot.
-He’s been promoting his book for weeks, he had an email scheduled to go out and he updated to acknowledge Chadwick’s death.
+He’s been promoting his book which he “doesn’t’ make a penny off”, had an email scheduled to go out and he updated it to acknowledge Chadwick’s death.
 He regrets nothing.

 “I literally do not make a penny off of sales for my book.
 Nothing.
 Got paid a year ago to write it,” he tweeted.
 “I had a mass email pre-scheduled to go out this morning about my book.
 I updated the email to also mention the death of Chadwick.
 And I don’t regret it.
 At all.
 There’s that.”